Happy Birthday, Emily Giffin, born 20 March 1972.

 - It’s a funny thing – when I’m crazed with work, spending time with my children relaxes me.
 Yet, at the end of a long weekend with them, the very thing I need to relax is a little work and time away from them!

-Emily Giffin is an American author.
+Emily Giffin is an American author of women’s fiction.
 After practising as a lawyer at a Manhattan firm, she moved to London to write full time.
-She has written seven New York Times bestselling novels, including the titles Something Borrowed and Something Blue.
+She has written 10 New York Times bestselling novels, including the titles Something Borrowed and Something Blue.
+She has been called a “modern day Jane Austen” (Vanity Fair) and a “dependably down-to-earth storyteller” (New York Times).
+Her latest books are Meant to Be and The Summer Pact.
+The books have been translated into 31 languages, with over 12 million copies sold worldwide.
+In addition, five of her novels have been optioned for the big screen and are in various stages of development.
+Follow her on Instagram.

 Source for Image: Emily Giffin Website Photo credit: Harold Daniels